ethereum/go-ethereum/docs/_clef/Rules.md

 Because the rules are Javascript files they can be customized to implement any arbitrary logic on the available request data.

-There are two core concepts that enable this rule-making procedure to work well:

-1. **Rule Implementation**: rules are created, managed and interpreted in a flexible but secure manner
-2. **Credential management**: Auto-unlock is enabled without uneccessarily exposing keys.

-This page will explain how these are achieved in Clef.
+This page will explain how rules are implemented in Clef and how best to manage credentials when automatic rulesets are enabled.

 ## Rule Implementation

 Although rules in Clef are written in Javascript, Clef itself is written in Go.
-To implement the Javascript rules in Clef, a ruleset engine is included in the `signer` binary that uses [OttoVM](https://github.com/robertkrimen/otto) to parse and interpret the Javascript and implement the rules.
+To implement the Javascript rules in Clef, a virtual machine ([OttoVM](https://github.com/robertkrimen/otto)) is embedded into the `signer` binary that parses and interprets the Javascript code and imposes their logic in Clef.
+This virtual machine is called the 'ruleset engine'.

-The ruleset engine sits in front of the command line interface where it auto-approves any requests that meet the conditions defined in a set of authenticated rule files.
+The ruleset engine acts as a gatekeeper to the command line interface - it auto-approves any requests that meet the conditions defined in a set of authenticated rule files.
 This prevents the user from having to manually approve or reject every request - instead they can define common patterns in a rule file and abstract that task away to the ruleset engine.